justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```

-Also here is another way to express interpose with an APL function:
+Also here is another way to formulate interpose with an APL function:

 ```
       (⊣,',',⊢)/